 Summing All Metrics

-Combining all metrics, the total CO₂ avoided per kWh of zero-carbon electricity:
+Combining all metrics, the total CO₂ avoided per kWh of sustainable electricity:

 Etotal = 2.75kg CO2/kWh + 20kg CO2/kWh + 15kg CO2/kWh + 30kg CO2/kWh + 25kg CO2/kWh + 10kg CO2/kWh + 10kg CO2/kWh